cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     return value
 ~~~

-The function `polynomial_interoplate_constant` is defined as follows.
+The function `polynomial_interpolate_constant` is defined as follows.

 ~~~
   Inputs: